XNM1/linux-nixos-hyprland-config-dotfiles/README.md

     Failure to configure USBGuard appropriately may result in the inability to connect any USB devices to your machine.
 If needed, you can also disable USBGuard altogether by setting `services.usbguard.enable` to `false` in the configuration:`services.usbguard.enable = false;`.
 This step ensures that USBGuard is not actively blocking any USB devices.

-   🚨 Also important: If you use disk encryption with LUKS and want to use encrypted swap, you need to enable swap on LUKS.
-This is usually auto-generated in `/etc/nixos/configuration.nix` under commented sections titled `# Setup keyfile` and `# Enable swap on luks` if you set it up during the NixOS installation process.
+   🚨 Also, important: If you use disk encryption with LUKS and want to use encrypted swap, you need to enable swap on LUKS.
+This is usually auto-generated in `/etc/nixos/configuration.nix` as the `boot.initrd.luks.devices."luks-...".device = "/dev/disk/by-uuid/...";` code block, if you set this option up during the NixOS installation process.
 You can simply copy this snippet to either `nixos/swap.nix`, `nixos/hardware-configuration.nix`, or `nixos/configuration.nix` (Personally, I prefer to copy it to `hardware-configuration.nix`).

    Alternatively, you can set it up manually or use [swap encryption with a random key](https://nixos.wiki/wiki/Swap#Encrypt_swap_with_random_key).